Artificial Intelligence for Scientific Research: Authentic Research Education Framework: AIfSR group operations

 \subsection{Evolution of roles}

-If the role does not evolve with time some students may lose excitement.
-Some students may serve as group leaders with significant influence on how the group operates.
+Students who achieve excellent results and are interested in leadership responsibilities may serve as group leaders with significant influence on how the group operates.
 Such leadership roles allow students to guide/direct/help other students.

-Some students (after graduation for example) may choose to become advisors.
-Such roles would allow them to continue to contribute to interesting projects and feed back into the group on the best practices they see in the industry.